XUV fluorescence as a probe of laser-induced helium nanoplasma dynamics: Introduction

 Investigations of the three-body recombination process started back in the 1960s\,\cite{PhysRev.181.275} and resulted in the formulation of the so-called classical bottleneck model.
 The defining features of this model are: (a) the temperature dependence for the total recombination rate, which scales as $\propto T^{-9/2}$, and (b) the electronic state $n'$ most likely being populated is the one with $E_{n'}\sim k_{B}T$, because its ionization energy is comparable to the kinetic energy of the thermal quasifree electrons.
 However, for a cold plasma $T<1000$\,K the bottleneck model no longer applies.
 It neglects quantum effects, such as the increased de Broglie wavelengths of thermal electrons at the bottom of the plasma potential, which enhances the recombination probability and allows for population of states with ionization energies significantly higher than the bottleneck prediction.
 Furthermore, high $l$-states of the same $n$ are populated much more frequently in low-temperature plasma compared to the bottleneck regime, where mainly low $l$-states get populated as outlined in \cite{PhysRevLett.98.133201}.
 In the present contribution we apply orbital-sensitive XUV fluorescence spectroscopy relying on dipole selection rules to gain information on laser-generated He nanoplasma dynamics.
-In agreement with previous works based on electron and ion spectroscopy our results underline the importance of three-body recombination processes in the energy dissipation during the plasma expansion.
-The complementary fluorescence data provide evidence that the population of electronically excited states in the transient He nanoplasma follows the bottleneck model.
+Our results underline the importance of three-body recombination processes in the energy dissipation during the plasma expansion in agreement with previous works based on electron and ion spectroscopy\,\cite{doi:10.1063/1.5089943,PhysRevLett.125.093202}.
+Important for these seminal papers on the temporal development of a laser-induced helium nanoplasma, as well as for the present study, is the fact that helium atoms represent one of the simplest atomic systems.
+In particular, in hydrogen-like He$^{+}$, the electronic states are energetically degenerate by the orbital momentum quantum number $l$ and electronic transitions result in only a very few fluorescence lines at well-distinguishable photon energies.
+Fluorescence spectroscopy has been employed before to study laser-induced nanoplasma in heavy rare gas clusters and cluster mixtures comprising more than one element\,\cite{PhysRevLett.112.183401,Mueller2015,Przystawik2015}.
+Due to the high number of electrons for heavy rare gases clusters, such as Xe$_{N}$, typically a broad charge state distribution is produced in strong laser fields.
+However, with respect to correlated many-body electronic decay processes (CED), such as three-body recombination, the characteristic fluorescence from electronically excited states overlap and cannot be experimentally resolved.
+Hence, the advantage of studying systems like Xe$_{N}$ to monitor dependencies of extreme charging on the laser pulse properties becomes a disadvantage when studying CED, making experiments on the lighter element helium extremely appealing.
+Here, the complementary fluorescence data provide evidence that the population of electronically excited states in the transient He nanoplasma follows the bottleneck model.